SgtFlame/pyzen-reactive/README.md

 --------------------

 Reactive programming is a declarative programming paradigm much like functional programming.
-It's more suited for defining data flows.
+It's more suited for defining data flows, and unlike functional programming, Reactive objects are stateful.

-Unlike functional programming, Reactive objects are stateful.
+Reactive objects are not directly manipulated, but rather state transitions and other object modifications and mutations are explicitly and exclusively performed through the use of events.
+This is known as Event Sourcing.

-State transitions and other object modifications and mutations are explicitly and exclusively performed through the use of events.
 Contrast this with imperative style programming where data manipulation occurs through the use of functions and methods.

 In Reactive, objects generally* are not persisted, but rather the events